fread-ink/ebook-paginator/README.md

 Create an element (e.g. a <div>) with a specified height where you want the content to appear, then:

 ```
-const paginator = new Paginator(pageID, contentURI, opts);
+const paginator = new Paginator(pageID, opts);
+await paginator.load(contentURI);

 ```

-Where `pageID` is the `id=` of the element and `contentURI` is the URI of an HTML document you want to show, one page at a time, inside your `pageID` element.
+Where `pageID` is the `id=` of the element and `contentURI` is the URI of an HTML document you want to show one page at a time inside your `pageID` element.

 ## Constructor options

+`loadCSS`: If this is true then CSS referenced by `<link rel="stylesheet" href="<uri>">` and from inside `<style type="text/css">` tags in the source document is added to the rendered document.
+Default value for this option is true.

+`preprocessCSS`: NOT YET FULLY IMPLEMENTED.
+If this is true then all CSS from the source document is pre-processed to enhance compatibility with epub-specific CSS rules.
+Since many of the `-epub-<something>` CSS rules are available in modern browsers but without the `-epub-` prefix, this option causes all `-epub-<something>` CSS rules are repeated without the `-epub-` prefix.
+Default value for this option is true.
+Only has an effect if the `postcss` library was available when the bundle was generated.
+Note enabling this option increases memory usage.
+See the "Memory usage" section for more info.

-`cacheForwardPagination`: If this is true then the point at which page breaks happened during forward pagination is cached and re-used when backward paginating to the same pages.
-This is nice because backward pagination does not always result in page breaks in the same locations as forward pagination (due to CSS rules like break-before) but it may feel odd to the user if moving forward one page, and then back one page, gives a different result.
-By enabling caching, the pages will be paginated the same.
+`cacheForwardPagination`: If this is true then the point at which page breaks happened during forward pagination are cached and re-used when backward paginating to the same pages.
+This is nice because backward pagination does not always result in page breaks in the same locations as forward pagination (due to CSS rules like break-before) but it may feel odd to the user if moving forward one page and then back one page gives a different result.
+By enabling caching the pages will be paginated the same.
 Note that backwards pagination is never cached/re-used, only forward pagination.
 This option has no effect if a location was arrived at by means other than forward paginating to the page (e.g. using a bookmark) since then no pagination results have been prevously cached.
 If this option is false then pagination is always re-calculated.
-This cache should be invalidated when e.g. font size or page size is changed `.redraw(true)`.
-Default value is true.
+This cache should be invalidated when e.g. font size or page size is changed using `.redraw(true)`.
+Default value for this option is true.

 ## nextPage()